cooleydw494/codemonkeys/README.md

 ```
 monk-new [project_name]
 ```
-This will create a new directory with your project's name, and scaffold all the dirs and files you need to get started.
-_Note: Because CodeMonkeys treats your project as a package to enable a smooth experience, your project name should follow package name requirements (just stick to lowercase letters and underscores)._
+This will scaffold a new project with the given name. _Note: CodeMonkeys treats your project as a package, so your project name should respect package name requirements (snake_case)._

 ## Project Structure Overview 📁
 A CodeMonkeys project is meant to be open-ended, but the base structure is designed to hold your hand and allow you to build/configure/run your automations in a simple, powerful way.
 Get creative with what you do in your Automation/Command/Barrel `run()` methods, add custom props to the `.env` or MonkeyConfig, add a directory of helper functions, do whatever you want.
 Just remember that the Monk CLI and configuration management system is there to help you.
 Don't fight it unless you're prepared to replace it.